dolphindb/DolphinDBPlugin/opc/README.md

 ## 1. Build

-1. Install [MinGW](http://www.mingw.org/).
-It is supposed that your version of MinGW contains the COM library.
+* Install [MinGW](http://www.mingw.org/).
+It is supposed that your version of MinGW contains the COM library.Currently compiled with mingw-w64-boots-4.3.3 on 64-bit win10.
-2. Move libDolphinDB.dll to the build direcotry.
-3. Move CMakeLists.txt to the DolphinDBPlugin directory and build with clion.
+* After downloading the DolphinDBPlugin, open the DolphinDBPlugin/opc directory with [clion](https://www.jetbrains.com/clion/download/#section=windows).
+* Copy libDolphinDB.dll which is under DolphinDB installation directory to DolphinDBPlugin/opc/cmake-build-debug directory.
+* Click the clion menu item Build/Build Project to compile.

 ## 2. API